ADGEfficiency/adgefficiency.github.io/_posts/2022-06-26-average-vs-marginal-carbon-emissions.md

 Let's now compare this with an electricity market that settles based on marginal prices.

 Three bids are accepted - all for `20 MWh` of electricity.
 Two bids are at low prices, with a higher price bid being the final, marginal bid.
-These three bids fufill our entire market demand of `60 MWh` for electricity.
+These three bids fulfil our entire market demand of `60 MWh` for electricity.

 We can create a bid stacks for the two markets (train tickets & wholesale electricity market).
 The bid stack shows volume on the X axis and price on the Y axis -  the bid stacks show all our bids for both markets: